 Restating the Question Orally

-Several years ago, I decided to change up the way I introduced restating the question with the kids.
+Several years ago, I decided to change up the way I introduced restating the question with my kids.
 I thought it would help kids to see how it works by spending a bit of time focusing on using it in conversation before it was applied in writing.
 My Kicking off a Great Year unit was an immediate hit in my classroom, and I’ve used it every year since whether I was teaching first, second, or third grade.

-I introduce it with the first set of question cards during our morning meeting during the first couple days of the school year.
-We do a round of questions each morning during morning meeting.
 The first set of cards includes both the question and the sentence starter to help students restate the question in the answer.
 It’s scaffolded to help guide students into understanding how to put the question in their answers.
 This was especially helpful for first grade, and we spent every day for weeks using these cards.

 Restating the Question in Written Responses